r2c-CSE/semgrep-utilities/README.md

 ### Testing the script and/or task

-Since the Python script works on intermediate output, you may receive the `dependencyTree` output from the customer rather than their original SBT file if there are issues.
+Since the Python script works on intermediate output, you may want to test it with the `dependencyTree` output rather than the original SBT file if there are issues.
 At the beginning of the Python script, it normally has these lines:
 ```
 # Run the sbt dependencyTree command and capture the output
 result = subprocess.run(["sbt", "dependencyTree"], capture_output=True, text=True)